 Skip to content

 Apache Cassandra is a distributed wide-column store built for write-heavy, always-on, horizontally-scaled workloads.
 It fuses two lineages: Dynamo’s leaderless replication + tunable consistency (no single point of failure, linear scale, multi-DC) and Bigtable’s wide-column data model.
-If the Distributed Systems page is the theory, Cassandra is the textbook Dynamo-style system — leaderless quorums, consistent hashing, eventual consistency, gossip — made concrete.
+Cassandra is the textbook Dynamo-style system — leaderless quorums, consistent hashing, eventual consistency, gossip — made concrete.

 A keyspace holds tables; a table’s primary key is (partition key, clustering columns…).
 The partition key decides which nodes store the row; clustering columns sort rows within a partition.